storj/docs/app/dcs/api/uplink-cli/mv/page.md

 ### Move an object from a one bucket to another

-When the `mv` command is used to move an object from one Storj DCS bucket to another Storj DCS bucket, the CLI will use a server-side move method.
+When the `mv` command is used to move an object from one Storj bucket to another Storj bucket, the CLI will use a server-side move method.

 To create a new bucket, we will use the `mb` command, as a move is possible only to an existing bucket.